Faisalnb/Data-Science-Profile/README.md

 _Note: Data used in the projects (accessed under data directory) is for demonstration purposes only._

 ## Instructions for Running Python Notebooks Locally
-1. Install dependencies using requirements.txt.
+1. Install anaconda Version: 3.10.0 or above.
 2. Run notebooks as usual by using a jupyter notebook server, Vscode etc.

 ## Contents